hongyanwang/Coding-Challenge---Sortable/README.md

 # Coding-Challenge---Sortable
-copy these files under the same directory
+copy these files, including the folder cJSON, under the same directory

-compile using the command: gcc main.c
+compile using the command: make all

-run the program using the command: ./a.out
+run the program using the command: ./main

-the output file is "result.txt"
+the output file is "results.txt"